 FOCUS ON: BATTLE OF THE BULGE:

-On 11 December 1944, the newly formed 106th Infantry Division relieved the battle hardened 2nd Infantry Division in the quiet area of Schnee Eifel in the Ardennes Forest in Belgium.
-Five days later, the 106th Division’s baptism of fire is delivered by the German 6th SS Panzer and 5th Panzer Armies in the last German offensive in the west, which would come to be known as the Battle of the Bulge.
+On December 11, 1944, the newly formed 106th Infantry Division relieved the battle-hardened 2nd Infantry Division in the quiet area of Schnee Eifel in the Ardennes Forest in Belgium.
+Five days later, the 106th Division’s baptism of fire was delivered by the German 6th SS Panzer and 5th Panzer Armies at 5:30 am on the morning of December 16.

 The green troops of the 106th were quickly surrounded and cut off from other American units.
 Two of the three regiments comprising the division were captured.
-With the exception of nine officers and seventy men, every soldier in the encirclement is either killed or captured.
-Capt.
-Neil P. Stewart and future American novelist Kurt Vonnegut are among the seven thousand prisoners the Germans capture from the 106th Infantry Division.
+With the exception of nine officers and 70 men, every soldier in the encirclement was either killed or captured.
+Captain Neil P. Stewart and future American novelist Kurt Vonnegut were among the 7,000 prisoners the Germans captured from the 106th Infantry Division.

 Images from the National Archives: